Tigaon, Camarines Sur: Demographics

-Isarog Agta Language
+Isarog Agta language

-In 2010, UNESCO released its 3rd world volume of Endangered Languages in the World, where 3 critically endangered languages were in the Philippines.
-One of these languages in the Isarog Agta language which has an estimated speaker of 5 people in the year 2000.
-The language was classified as Critically Endangered, meaning the youngest speakers are grandparents and older, and they speak the language partially and infrequently and hardly pass the language to their children and grandchildren anymore.
-If the remaining 150 people do not pass their native language to the next generation of Isarog Agta people, their indigenous language will be extinct within a period of 1 to 2 decades.
+In 2010, UNESCO released its 3rd world volume of Endangered Languages in the World, where three critically endangered languages were in the Philippines.
+One of these languages is the Isarog Agta language, which has an estimated speaker of five people in the year 2000.
+The language was classified as critically endangered, meaning the youngest speakers are grandparents and older, and they speak the language partially and infrequently and hardly pass the language to their children and grandchildren anymore.
+If the remaining 150 people do not pass their native language to the next generation of Isarog Agta people, their indigenous language will be extinct within a period of one to two decades.

-The Isarog Agta people live within the circumference of Mount Isarog, though only 5 of them still know their indigenous language.
+The Isarog Agta people live within the circumference of Mount Isarog, though only five of them still know their indigenous language.
 They are one of the original Negrito settlers in the entire Philippines.
 They belong to the Aeta people classification but have distinct language and belief systems unique to their own culture and heritage.

 Religion

 Roman Catholicism first emerged in 1794 with the birth of its town.
-Now, there are 4 parishes in Tigaon.
+Now, there are four parishes in Tigaon.